IVMachiavelli/OSINT_Team_Links/README.md

 Bookmarks for the Open OSINT Slack Team for OSINT collaberation.
 This is already in .html format and ready to be imported into your browser as bookmarks under the folder name OSINT.
 These will cover OSINT for a wide range of investigators and researchers.

 # Installation
-simply clone the repo and inport into your browser. git clone https://github.com/IVMachiavelli/Open_OSINT_Team_Links.git Then open your browser and import the bookmarks as html.
+Simply clone the repo and inport into your browser. git clone https://github.com/IVMachiavelli/Open_OSINT_Team_Links.git Then open your browser and import the bookmarks as html.